Learn How to Garden by the Moon's Phases

 Gardening by the Moon is a great way to plan your garden.
 Many of our readers follow the age-old practice of planting by the Moon’s phase for a healthier, more productive garden.

-Gardening by the Moon is a growing trend in 2019, but the technique isn’t anything new.
+Gardening by the Moon is a growing trend, but the technique isn’t anything new.
 Gardeners and farmers have been using moon phase gardening for ages!
 Best of all, it’s a fairly simple process.

 According to the Garden Media Group, Gardening by the Moon is “more than just a phase.
 Connecting with the phases of the Moon taps into our deep desire to be in tune with nature.”
 (We approve of the pun.)
 Whatever happens in the world of trends, we’re all in favor of working with nature’s rhythms.